 Grant size: £1,000 to £20,000

-This fund was set up in 2008 by generous local businessman, Jimi Heselden.
-Jimi tragically passed away in an accident in 2010 but the fund continues to support local projects across Leeds, continuing Jimi’s legacy of generosity and supporting people in hardship.
+Jimbo’s Fund was set up by generous local businessman, Jimi Heselden, to support people in hardship.
+Jimi tragically passed away in an accident in 2010, but the fund continues to support local projects across Leeds, continuing Jimi’s legacy of generosity.

 Who can apply?

 Grants are open to volunteer led organisations, including community groups, charities, social enterprises or other charitable organisations from the third sector, that:

 - Have a constitution or other relevant governance document